 The total cost per individual for this two-year program is $2,000.
-Payments can be made in two, $1,000 installments at the beginning of each year of the cohort.
+Payments can be made in $250 quarterly installments.
 Need-based scholarships are available.
 Contribution to this cost from the participant's church is encouraged but not required.
 Included in the cost of the program is:

 - Five, three-day/two-night retreats including room and meals